TheZeury/Arxetipo/src/engine/command/README.md

 { < > + >; }(2, 3); // return 5.
 // Since a method body returns a method, it can be called directly if you would like to.
 ```

+Notice: Methods are not closures, they don't have access to the environment where they are defined.

 #### Condition